LoyolaChicagoBooks/operatingsystems/source/processes.rst

 Introduction to Processes
 ===========================

--  An executing program or job

--  Components

-   -  Memory address space

-   -  Program image

-   -  Handles to files

-   -  Interprocess communication

--  Every process has a parent

-   -  top most process in UNIX is "init"

-   -  Windows top most processes are:

-      -  system.exe - OS kernel

-      -  csrss.exe - handles user mode win32 calls

-      -  wininit.exe - manages system services

-      -  explorer.exe - OS shell

-      -  winlogin.exe - OS login service
+A process is an executing program.
+It has a memory address space, a program image, handles to files, and the operating system state needed for interprocess communication.

+Every process has a parent.
+In traditional UNIX systems, the top of the process tree is ``init``.
+On Windows, several system processes fill similar roles, including ``system.exe`` for the kernel, ``csrss.exe`` for user-mode Win32 support, ``wininit.exe`` for system services, ``explorer.exe`` for the shell, and ``winlogin.exe`` for login services.

 Process Memory Layout
 ---------------------

--  Text - machine instructions of a program.

--  Data - initialized static data and constants

--  BSS - uninitialized static data

--  Heap - dynamic memory of a process

-   -  one or more per process

--  Stack - local variables, call stack, return values

-   -  one per thread for kernel mode threads

-   -  one per n-threads for user mode threads
+A process address space is normally divided into a few major regions.
+The text segment contains the machine instructions of the program.
+The data segment contains initialized static data and constants.
+The BSS segment contains uninitialized static data.

+The heap is used for dynamic memory allocation.
+A process may have one or more heaps.
+The stack contains local variables, call frames, and return values.
+Kernel-mode threads normally have one stack per thread.
+User-mode threading libraries may multiplex many user threads over a smaller number of kernel-thread stacks.

--  layout of and allocation of text, data, bss, and initial values for first thread’s stack and heap are the responsibility of the loader
+The loader is responsible for laying out the text, data, BSS, initial heap, and initial stack.
+After the process starts, stack and heap management are handled by the program, its runtime library, and the operating system.

--  management of stack and heap are through the process’s runtime library and program instructions

 Process Memory Layout
 ---------------------